Modern Romanticism 101 – A Guide

 Doctor Who TV Series

-The difference is that Modern Romanticism is not “technically” part of the movement from the past and is rather stories from 1900 to the present day influenced by the historical movement.
+The difference is that Modern Romanticism is not “technically” part of the movement from the past and is stories from 1900 to the present day influenced by the historical movement.

-What then is Modern Romanticism as defined by The Silver Petticoat Review?
+What, then, is Modern Romanticism as defined by The Silver Petticoat Review?

+That’s our definition, and we’re running with it!
 Any stories published (or filmed) from 1900 to the present day with a heavy Romantic influence would be considered Modern Romanticism.

 Modern Romanticism Checklist (Silver Petticoat Style):